ALi-Qashlan/fiva-fashion-powerbi-dashboard/README.md

 # Fiva-Fashion-Powerbi-Dashboard
 I built this 3-page Power BI dashboard to analyze sales performance, customer behavior, and product trends for Fiva Fashion.
 Sales Overview: KPIs (revenue, profit, orders, AOV) and sales trends.
-Customer Insights: Demographics, spending patterns, and top countries.
+Customer Insights: Demographics, spending patterns, and top country by revenue.
 Product Insights & Drillthrough: Best-performing categories and customer-level order details.
 Challenges solved:
 Attempted to connect the Campaigns table to Sales Items, but this caused many-to-many issues.
 I decided to exclude campaigns and focus on clean, reliable sales and customer insights.